nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 from flask import Flask
 import logging

-# One line configuration like this can also be done
+# One line configuration like this can also be used
 # logging.basicConfig(filename="logs.log", format="%(levelname)s:%(name)s:%(message)s")

 # get the root logger